Hiwonder-docs/SpiderPi-Pro/source/docs/7_PC_Software.md

 <img class="common_img" src="../_static/media/chapter_7/section_5/image11.png"  />

 :::{Note}
 the action group files must be saved in the directory `/home/pi/spiderpi/action_groups/`.
-If you want to call the customized action group, you need to edit the action group first according to the file saved in "[Action Editing\2.Action Editing]()".
+If you want to call the customized action group, you need to edit the action group first according to the file saved in "[2.
+Action Editing](#anchor_2)".
 :::

 <img class="common_img" src="../_static/media/chapter_7/section_5/image12.png"  />